powsybl/powsybl-open-loadflow/docs/sensitivity/getting_started.md

 </div>

 *HVDC_LINE_ACTIVE_POWER is used to compute the sensitivity according to the active power set point of the HVDC.
-This is not applicable for HVDCs that are in AC emulation mode.
+That is why it is not supported for HVDCs that are in AC emulation mode: an exception is thrown if the user asks a sensitivity according to an HVDC link with AC emulation (and if hvdcAcEmulation parameter is enabled).

 ## Input function types